k-bosko/k-bosko.github.io/_posts/2019-09-01-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-IV.md

 Minimal Mistakes supports a lot of comment providers, which for a newbie like me is quite overwhelming.
 I tried to enable Staticman, because it allows to escape reliance on third-party services.
 But as of now it seems to have problems with API calls to GitHub and the solution to host own instance of Staticman API didn't appeal to me. [^f1]

 So I decided to go with [Disqus](https://disqus.com).
-However, you need to signup with them and provide your website's shortname.
-Enable `disqus` as provider and add the shortname to your `_config.yml`.
+For this you need to signup with them first and provide your website's shortname.
+Then enable `disqus` as provider in your `_config.yml` and add the shortname.

+<i class="far fa-sticky-note"></i> **Note:** You won't see public comments in Jekyll's development mode (this is how Docker container described in HOWTO [Part I](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I) is set up) even if you enabled provider in MM theme.
+You need to switch to production environment first.
+See HOWTO [Part III](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III) for more info.
+{: .notice--info}
+{: .text-justify}

 [^f1]: Some people host Staticman with Heroku.
 If you are interested, check out this [tutorial](https://www.datascienceblog.net/post/other/staticman_comments/).
 Not sure if it works though.

 --------------------------------------------